Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Introduction

-Therefore, in this study, we proposed a novel resolution enhancement or noise attenuation method for field seismic exploration, namely Adaptive Convolution Filtering (ACF).
-ACF has a total of 2464 adaptive parameters, which represents a reduction of several tens to hundreds of times compared to unsupervised deep learning methods.
-ACF is an adaptive filtering technique that relies on multiple priors and is entirely data-driven.
-We proposed using three priors to constrain ACF: zero-shot prior, global variance prior, and scale prior.
-The zero-shot prior effectively removes high-frequency random noise, the global variance prior mitigates signal leakage by constraining removed noise, and the scale prior further eliminates residual low-frequency noise in the data, thereby enhancing the resolution of seismic data.
-We conducted experiments using Apple Silicon M3 CPU on synthetic data and National Petroleum Reserve–Alaska seismic exploration tasks, and the results demonstrate that ACF noise reduction outperforms several previous methods.
+Therefore, in this study, we proposed a novel neural network for seismic noise attenuation, namely adaptive convolution filtering (ACF), which has a total of 2,464 learnable parameters and represents a reduction of several tens to hundreds of times compared to unsupervised deep learning methods (for example, TDAE has two DAE, and each DAE has learn more than 290,000 learnable parameters, which is more than 100 times that of ACF).
+ACF has a self-supervised deep learning technique and is entirely driven by data priors.
+We proposed using two priors to constrain ACF: local prior, global variance prior.
+The local prior effectively removes high-frequency random noise, and the global variance prior mitigates signal leakage by constraining the intensity of removed noise.
+In addition, in order to further improve the noise attenuation performance, we propose a low-scale learning strategy to deal with the residual noise.
+We conducted experiments on 2D and 3D seismic data, and the results demonstrate that ACF noise reduction outperforms several previous methods.
 Additionally, signal leakage remains at a reasonable level.
-The aforementioned advantages make ACF highly beneficial for application in field exploration and production tasks which holds field significance in enhancing the resolution and accuracy of seismic exploration.
+Furthermore, to ensure the reproducibility of the experiments, we have made the code open-source.